-Rule 3.9 - Courtroom Artist and Journalist
+Rule 3.11 - Courtroom Artist and Journalist

-A. The sketch must depict an actual courtroom scene observed by the courtroom artist.
+- A. Artist Sketch must be created and completed by the courtroom artist during the official round without the help of any source or person.
+The artist is not allowed to take photos during the trial to reference when creating their sketch. - 1.
+The sketch must depict an actual courtroom scene observed by the courtroom artist.
 Artists are reminded not to focus too much on the background.
-The courtroom artist may only observe and sketch the trials in which their team is competing in.

-(Virtual) The sketch must depict an actual courtroom scene observed by the courtroom artist.
+The courtroom artist may only observe and sketch the trials in which their team is competing. - (Virtual) The sketch must depict an actual courtroom scene observed by the courtroom artist.
 Since there is no physical courtroom in a virtual competition, it is permissible to create details of a courtroom.
 Artists are reminded not to focus too much on the background.
-The courtroom artist may only observe and sketch the trials in which their team is competing in.

-- B. The art submission must be done in color. - C. The drawing must be on paper of the dimensions 11" x 14', with a horizontal/landscape format. - D. The art submission must be labeled with the team code and student name only.
-No name/signature in the front of the submission is allowed.

-(Virtual) The art submission file must be labeled with the team code and student name only.
-No name/signature on the artwork.

-- E. The artist must submit their art by the designated deadline. - (Virtual) The artists must have their video off and microphone muted when not presenting.
-At the end of the designated official trial, the artist must turn on their video to allow for a screen shot of the drawing.
-Then, the artist must submit a photo or scan of the sketch within 30 minutes of the conclusion of the trial as designated by staff. - F. The article must be based on what the journalist witnessed at the designated official trial and cannot be written prior to the trial.
-The journalist may only report on their own team's trial. - (Virtual) The journalists must have their video off and microphone muted when not presenting.
+The courtroom artist may only observe and sketch the trials in which their team is competing. - 2.
+The art submission must be done in color. - 3.
+The drawing must be on paper of the dimensions 11" x 14', with a horizontal/landscape format. - 4.
+The art submission must be labeled with the team code and student name only.
+No name/signature is allowed on the front of the submission. - (Virtual) The art submission file must be labeled with the team code and student name only.
+No name/signature on the artwork. - 5.
+The artist must submit their art by the designated deadline. - (Virtual) The artists must have their video off and the microphone muted when not presenting.
+At the end of the designated official trial, the artist must turn on their video to allow for a screenshot of the drawing.
+Then, the artist must submit a photo or scan of the sketch within 30 minutes of the conclusion of the trial as designated by staff. - B. Journalist The article must be based on what the journalist witnessed at the designated official round and cannot be written prior to the trial.
+The journalist may only report on their own team's trial. - (Virtual) The journalists must have their video off and the microphone muted when not presenting.
 The article must be based on what the journalist witnessed at the designated official trial and cannot be written prior to the trial.
-The journalist may only report on their own team's trial. - G. The journalist must draft their article completely independently.
-The use of dictionaries and thesauruses will be permitted.
-The submitted article must be in the journalist's voice. - H. After the completion of the designated official trial, the journalist must type their article.
-Article must be a 12-point Times New Roman or Arial font, with one-inch margins, double-spaced, and a page limit of two pages.
-Any articles over two pages will not be considered. - I. The journalist must submit their article as a WORD document or as a PDF file by the designated deadline and to the designated email/drive will be entered in the contest.
+The journalist may only report on their own team's trial. - 1.
+The journalist must draft their article completely independently.
+The article must be in the voice of the journalist covering the trial. - 2.
+Courtroom journalists may not use dictionaries and thesauruses during the trial, but they may use them in completing their articles. - 3.
+After the completion of the designated official trial, the journalist must type their article.
+The article must be in a 12-point Times New Roman font with one-inch margins.
+The article must be double-spaced and may not exceed 850 words, excluding the journalist's name and team code.

+4. The journalist must submit their article in a WORD or PDF format by the designated deadline to the designated email to be entered in the contest.